top of page

 Year 3 & 4 Curriculum Overview

-• In English, the text, ‘Charlie and the Chocolate Factory’ is taught, which is about a young boy and his grandad who win tickets to tour Willy Wonka’s amazing chocolate factory, written by the renowned author Roald Dahl.
-Pupils will write a setting description of the factory, developing their descriptive techniques using adjectives, adverbs, senses and similes.
-They will also use the story as a starting point for non-fiction writing, forming a chocolate-based recipe.
-We link our reading lessons to the text, where we use our DERRIC model to decode, explain word meaning, retrieve information to answer questions, interpret characters feelings and thoughts, review sections of the text and discuss why authors have used certain techniques in our choice lessons.
-A video-based story called ‘Gerry’s Game’ is then studied from the Literacy Shed.
+• In English, the text, ‘Gangster Granny’ is taught by the popular author David Walliams.
+The story is about a young, bored boy and his grandma, who decide to join hands and steal the crown jewels, after discovering that she used to be a jewel thief.
+In writing lessons, pupils write a character profile of the Granny, using descriptive techniques and then also write a newspaper article detailing their criminal activity.
+A video-based story called ‘Wing’ is then studied through the Literacy Shed.
 It is a silent short film, and enables pupils to add speech to a narrative, focusing on how to punctuate the dialogue.
-Pupils then revisit setting descriptions.
-In handwriting lessons, pupils embed the joins that have been introduced during Year 2.
-Year 3 and 4 pupils spend time developing their penmanship, focusing on legible, cursive writing using letters that are correctly formed and sized.
-Finally, SPaG is a key focus within English lessons, focusing on adding detailed descriptions, using past and present tenses consistently and writing multi-clausal sentences by including fronted adverbials and conjunctions in their writing.
-They study a progressive programme of punctuation, including using inverted commas for speech, commas and apostrophes.
+In terms of non-fiction writing, pupils also explore mystical creatures from the video and write an explanation text.
+We link our reading lessons to our class text, where we use our DERRIC skills to decode, explain word meaning, retrieve information to answer questions, interpret characters feelings and thoughts, review sections of the text and discuss why authors have used certain techniques.
+Pupils continue to develop joined handwriting skills that have been introduced during Year 2.
+In Year 3 and 4, pupils spend time developing their penmanship, focusing on legible, cursive writing and using letters that are correctly formed and sized.
+Finally, Spelling Punctuation and Grammar is a key focus within writing lessons, focusing on adding detailed descriptions, using past and present tenses consistently, and writing multi-clausal sentences by including fronted adverbials and conjunctions.
+Pupils progress their punctuation skills, using inverted commas for speech, commas and apostrophes.

-• In Science, the topics of forces, magnets, animals and skeletons are studied.
-Furthermore, pupils explore through practical investigations, making predictions, selecting materials, recording results and drawing conclusions for themselves based on their enquiries.
+• In Science, the topics of grouping and classifying living things, data collection and states of matter are studied.
+Furthermore, pupils carry out practical investigations, making predictions, selecting materials, recording results and drawing conclusions for themselves based on their enquiries.

-• In PE this term, pupils will be receiving lessons on netball and tag rugby from their teachers and hockey and football through the support of Soccer 2000.
+• In PE this term, pupils will be receiving lessons on hockey and football from Soccer 2000 coaches and netball and tag rugby from their teachers.

-• In Jigsaw, we are covering the topic “Being Me in My World” where pupils have the opportunity to develop their understanding of what it means to be a citizen of the class and the school, exploring the ideals of democracy, decision making and having a voice in a community.
-They then move on to “Celebrating Differences” where pupils consider how to challenge assumptions based on appearance, and reflect upon bullying, how to deal with this and realise how special and unique we all are.
+• In Jigsaw, we are covering the topic “Being Me in My World” where pupils have the opportunity to develop their understanding of what it means to be a citizen in class and in school, exploring the ideals of democracy, decision making and having a voice in a community.
+We then move on to “Celebrating Differences” where pupils consider how to challenge assumptions based on appearance, and consider how influences can lead to bullying, as well as how to deal with this, realising how special and unique we all are.
 We use Project Evolve to deliver linked lessons on online safety based around the themes of self-image, self-identity and online bullying.

-• DT this term has a focus on mechanical systems, where pupils make pneumatic toys that can go into London’s largest toy store, Hamley’s, and learn how to use thumbnail sketches and exploded diagrams.
+• DT this term has a focus on cooking and nutrition, where pupils consider seasonality within products and bake a tart.
 DT explores the design, plan, make and evaluate model.

-• In Music, Year 3’s learning focuses around a unit called ‘Let Your Spirit Fly’ in the first half term.
-Pupils will be given the opportunity to listen to and appraise the songs, considering their own likes and preferences as well as comparing music to other, similar songs with a focus on not only the melody and instruments but also the lyrics.
+• In Music, Year 3’s learning focuses around ‘Mamma Mia’ by Abba in the first half term.
+Pupils will be given the opportunity to listen to and appraise songs, considering their own likes and preferences, as well as making comparisons to other, similar songs with a focus on not only the music and instruments but also the lyrics.
 Pupils will learn to sing songs and play instruments.
-An instrumental focus continues in the second half term, with a module on learning how to play the glockenspiel.
-Year 4 are having lessons delivered by Wolverhampton Music School teachers.
-They are teaching pupils to begin to learn how to play string instruments such as the violin.
+The instrumental focus continues in the second half term, with a module on learning how to play the glockenspiel.

-• Language lessons begin in Year 3 and 4 and, at Dovecotes, we study French.
-There is a focus this term on basic French vocabulary and phonics, as well as a unit about animals.
+• Language lessons begin in Year 3 and 4 and at Dovecotes we study Spanish.
+There is a focus this term on basic Spanish phonics, vocabulary and sayings, such as numbers and greetings.

-• In RE, we will be exploring a Christian unit based around the question, “What do people believe about God?”
+• In RE, we will be exploring a Christian unit based around the question, “Why do some people think Jesus is inspirational?”

 Year 3/4 Spring 2024